gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-OVERVIEW.md

 ## Introduction

 This codebase implements a **Domain-Driven Design (DDD)** architecture with **Layered Architecture** patterns, built on top of **NestJS** framework.
-The application is designed as a task management system with OAuth authentication capabilities.
+The application is designed as a task management system with OAuth authentication capabilities, featuring robust ordering systems, security measures, and comprehensive testing strategies.

 ## Core Architectural Patterns